jamlamberti/gcc5-ci-example/README.md

 ## Building the Sample Application

 By now, you should be able to build the sample application!
+If you take a look in the Makefile, I link in the two archive libraries from GoogleTest.
+I also pass the --coverage flag in when building to enable coverage reports.

 ```
 make